ShobanaMuthiah/React-1/README.md

+=> The cards will be zoom out when the cursor over the card => the background color of the button will also be changed when move the cursor over to the button

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.